Target Grade Level / Age Range:

 Use this document to convert the lesson into a virtual learning module for your students.
 Use the steps outlined to create the different elements of a Google Classroom or other online learning platform.
 You can also send the steps directly to students in a PDF, present them in a virtual meeting, or plug them into any other virtual learning module system.

-Students will explore how lavender production including soil preparation, propagation techniques, row spacing, establishment of plants, irrigation techniques, fertilization, weed control, pest and disease management, and harvesting techniques.
+Students will explore how lavender production (including soil preparation, propagation techniques, row spacing, establishment of plants, irrigation techniques, fertilization, weed control, pest and disease management, and harvesting techniques) can lead to providing value-add products.

 - Post-It notes or other piece of paper